 The unit challenged the 6th and 7th graders to think outside the box and come out of their shells.
 One student who has particularly thrived through the robotics program is seventh-grader Bryan Benegas.
 “I love how interactive the class is,” said Bryan.
 “This class is preparing me for life.
-Robots are the future.”
+Robots are the future.
+I know it will give me a head for the future.”
 Through the robotics unit, Bryan says he learned how technology has and will affect the economy and his career choices.